 As a leader in the field of Kinesiology, Alex spent two years as a member of the College of Kinesiologists of Ontario item writing committee for entry to practice and was later featured in the College’s educational video about safety, standards and regulation within the practice.

-Alex believes that the future of health and fitness for Canadians will benefit greatly from Kinesiology services that reflect the perfect balance of exceptional hands on therapy and progressive exercise that is individually designed for the person in need and served with a smile.
+Alex believes that the future of health and fitness for Canadians will benefit greatly from Kinesiology services that reflect the perfect balance of exceptional hands on therapy and progressive exercise; individually designed for the person in need and served with a smile.
 Alex’s training combines elements of rehabilitation, fitness and function, providing the best tools to help his clients live an optimal life.
 Alex is committed to helping clients of all levels reach their goals, improve quality of life and maximize performance through intelligent training.

 In his spare time Alex loves to workout, hit tennis balls and play recreational beach volleyball.
 He also enjoys reading non-fiction, writing, travel, spending time with friends and family and laughing often.

-Boban Zoric is a Kinesiology graduate and CSEP certified trainer with an extensive background working in high level rehabilitation clinics and sports performance facilities.
+Boban Zoric is a Kinesiology graduate and CSEP certified trainer with an extensive background working in high-level rehabilitation clinics and sports performance facilities.
 With years of experience in health and fitness, Boban has collaborated with a wide array of clients, including national level athletes, post-surgical/rehab patients and those striving to look, feel and function better through progressive training.
 Boban is a trusted referral source for several of Toronto’s most accomplished physiotherapists and RMT’s.
 He is also certified in Soft Tissue Release (STR) and seamlessly integrates these manual therapy techniques together with exercise to address pain related issues that would otherwise get in the way of fitness and function.

 Boban has led information sessions demonstrating soft tissue release techniques to Physiotherapists and Osteopaths as well as contributing his expertise in the area of baseline testing of athletes for concussion management.
 He has also completed fitness and performance testing on elite hockey players at the NHL combine as well as firefighters at York University in the sports performance lab.
 He teaches and coaches each client with the aim of helping them look and perform their very best by laying down specific goals, building a proper foundation and then challenging them to achieve success.